 The Debian GNU/Linux project has released an updated version of its stable Linux distribution Debian 9 (“stretch”).
-You must upgrade to get corrections for security problem as this version made a few adjustments for the severe issue found in Debian version 9.8.
+This is the final update in the 9.x version.
+You must upgrade to get corrections for security problems as this version made a few adjustments for the severe issue found in Debian version 9.12.
 Debian is a Unix-like (Linux distro) operating system and a distribution of Free Software.
 It is mainly maintained and updated through the work of many users who volunteer their time and effort.
 The Debian Project was first announced in 1993 by Ian Murdock.

 From the release note:

-Please note that the point release does not constitute a new version of Debian 9 but only updates some of the packages included.
-There is no need to throw away old “stretch” media.
+Please note that the point release does not create a new version of Debian 9 but only updates some of the packages included.
+There is no need to throw away the old “stretch” media or VM/server.
 After installation, packages can be upgraded to the current versions using an up-to-date Debian mirror.

-Those who frequently install updates from security.debian.org won’t have to update many packages, and most such updates are included in the point release.
+Those who frequently install updates from security.debian.org won’t have to update packages.
+All such updates included in the point release.